wp-plugins/woocommerce-delivery-date/readme.txt

 **[View Demo](http://demo.dreamfoxmedia.nl/wordpress/product/product-for-delivery-date-plugin-testing/ "View Demo")**

 This version is limited in features.
-For a small fee you can get the full version with no limitation at: <a href="http://www.dreamfoxmedia.nl/shop/woocommerce-delivery-date-pro/" target="_blank">www.dreamfoxmedia.nl</a>.
+For a small fee you can get the Pro version with no limitation at: <a href="http://www.dreamfoxmedia.nl/shop/woocommerce-delivery-date-pro/" target="_blank">www.dreamfoxmedia.nl</a>.

 <b>other WOOCOMMERCE plugins from Dreamfox:</b><br>
--Shipping per product:  <a href="http://wordpress.org/plugins/woocommerce-shipping-gateway-per-product/" target="_blank">Information</a> - <a href="http://wordpress.org/plugins/woocommerce-shipping-gateway-per-product/" target="_blank">Free version</a> - <a href="http://www.dreamfoxmedia.nl/shop/shipping-gateway-per-product-woocommerce/" target="_blank">Full version</a><br>
+-Shipping per product:  <a href="http://wordpress.org/plugins/woocommerce-shipping-gateway-per-product/" target="_blank">Information</a> - <a href="http://wordpress.org/plugins/woocommerce-shipping-gateway-per-product/" target="_blank">Free version</a> - <a href="http://www.dreamfoxmedia.nl/shop/shipping-gateway-per-product-woocommerce/" target="_blank">Pro version</a><br>
--Payment per product:  <a href="http://wordpress.org/plugins/woocommerce-product-payments/" target="_blank">Information</a> - <a href="http://wordpress.org/plugins/woocommerce-product-payments/" target="_blank">Free version</a> - <a href="http://www.dreamfoxmedia.nl/shop/payment-gateway-per-product-woocommerce/" target="_blank">Full version</a>
+-Payment per product:  <a href="http://wordpress.org/plugins/woocommerce-product-payments/" target="_blank">Information</a> - <a href="http://wordpress.org/plugins/woocommerce-product-payments/" target="_blank">Free version</a> - <a href="http://www.dreamfoxmedia.nl/shop/payment-gateway-per-product-woocommerce/" target="_blank">Pro version</a>

 == Installation ==